kennytilton/its-alive/README.md

 ```
 its-alive/test/tiltontec/its-alive/01_hellow_world.clj
 ```
 If you are new to Clojure I recommend [Brave Clojure](http://www.braveclojure.com/).
-It covers everything from the tooling to gtting started with the Emacs editor.
+It covers everything from the tooling to getting started with the Emacs editor.

+[to be continued]